BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 ## Overview

-This project turns an ISIC 2024 skin cancer detection research workflow into a deployed, production-style machine learning API.
+This project turns a risk detection research workflow into a deployed, production-style machine learning API, reflecting how modern businesses use risk prediction systems.

-Users can upload a skin lesion image through a FastAPI backend and receive a malignant/benign risk prediction from a two-model vision ensemble using ConvNeXt and EVA-02.
-The API is containerized with Docker, deployed on Google Cloud Run, and includes interactive Swagger documentation, health checks, structured logging, clean backend architecture, and a retrieval-based RAG assistant for project/codebase Q&A.
+Users can upload an image through a FastAPI backend and receive a risk prediction from a two-model vision ensemble using ConvNeXt and EVA-02.
+The API is containerized with Docker, deployed on Google Cloud Run, and includes interactive Swagger documentation, checks, structured logging, clean backend architecture, and a retrieval-based RAG assistant for project/codebase Q&A.

 This repository is presented as a job-application portfolio project for machine learning engineering, AI engineering, automation engineering, backend engineering, and MLOps-oriented roles.
 It demonstrates the ability to move from notebook experimentation to a deployed API, design production-style software architecture, package an ML system with Docker, connect the backend to a working Power Platform/Copilot Studio workflow, deploy to cloud infrastructure, and document safety and governance decisions clearly.